-1. Looked after children or children who were previously looked after (see definition i).

-2. (For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
+- 1. Looked after children or children who were previously looked after (see definition i). - 2.
+(For applications in the normal admission round only) Children or families with an exceptional medical and/or social need (see definition ii).
 Supporting evidence from a professional is required such as a doctor and/or consultant for medical needs or a social worker, health visitor, housing officer, the police or probation officer for social needs.
 This evidence must confirm the child or family's medical or social need and why that need(s) makes it essential that the child attends this school rather than any other.
-If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered.

-3. Children of staff (see definition iii) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage.

-4. Children who at the time of application are on the roll of the federated linked infant school.

-5. Children living within the catchment area (see definition iv) who at the time of application have a sibling (see definition v) on the roll of the school or linked infant school who will still be on roll at the time of admission.
-[See 8 for additional children who may be considered under this criterion.]

-6. (C of E controlled schools only) Children living in the catchment area with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence.

-7. Other children living within the catchment area.

-8. Children living outside the catchment area who at the time of application have a sibling (see definition v) on the roll of the school or linked infant school who will still be on roll at the time of admission.
-[Where a sibling was allocated a place at the school or linked infant school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 5, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
-In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school or linked infant school under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced.
+If evidence is not submitted by the application deadline, the medical and/or social need cannot be considered. - 3.
+Children of staff (see definition iii) who have, (1) been employed at the school for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
+Children living in the catchment area (see definition iv) who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
+[See 6 for additional children who may be considered under this criterion.] - 5.
+Other children living in the catchment area of the school. - 6.
+Children living out of the catchment area who at the time of application have a sibling (see definition v) on the roll of the school who will still be on roll at the time of admission.
+[Where a sibling was allocated a place at the school in the normal admission round in a previous year because the child was displaced (see definition vi) from the catchment school for their address, the application will be considered under 4, above, subject to the siblings still living in the catchment area for the school from which they were displaced.
+In future normal admissions rounds a younger sibling will be considered to have been displaced where they were allocated a place at the school under this criterion as a consequence of their elder sibling's displacement and are still living in the catchment area for the school from which they were displaced]. - 7.
+Children living out of the catchment area who at the time of application are on the roll of a linked junior or primary school. - 8.
+Other children.

-9. (C of E controlled schools only) Children living outside the catchment area with a parent who is an active member of the Church of England (see definition vii) and who requests admission on denominational grounds and provides relevant evidence.

-10. Other children.